 Your Mayo Clinic care team

-If your aneurysm is caused by an inherited condition, such as Marfan syndrome, or by a condition that involves parts of your body in addition to the aorta, Mayo Clinic cardiovascular doctors collaborate with specialists such as spine and eye doctors.
+For example, if an aneurysm is caused by a genetic condition such as Marfan syndrome, Mayo Clinic cardiovascular doctors collaborate with other care providers such as spine and eye doctors.

 Advanced diagnosis and treatment

 At Mayo Clinic, experienced care providers evaluate and interpret test results.
 Mayo Clinic maintains state-of-the-art laboratory and imaging facilities.
 Care providers at Mayo use this advanced technology and sophisticated imaging equipment to accurately diagnose thoracic and abdominal aortic aneurysms and determine the type of surgery needed, if any.

 Test to diagnose aortic aneurysms may include echocardiography, computerized tomography (CT) angiography, magnetic resonance angiography (MRA) and others.
 Genetic testing may be recommended if you have a family history of aneurysms or aneurysm rupture.